-You can use a money management tool like Personal Capital to get an overview of your finances and get budgets started to make saving and investing easier.
+You can use a money management tool like Empower (formerly Personal Capital) to get an overview of your finances and get budgets started to make saving and investing easier.

 Your savings play a significant role in how quickly you can achieve FIRE.
 The more you can save each month, the sooner you’ll reach your financial goals.